HDFGroup/vol-async/README.md

     > Run your application

 ## Know Issues
-When an application has a large number of HDF5 functions calls, an error like the following may occur:
+When an application has a large number of HDF5 function calls, an error like the following may occur:

     *** Process received signal ***
     Signal: Segmentation fault: 11 (11)